 - Expression of Interest Questionnaire: Park County Housing Working Group

 You can also find an online version of the Expression of Interest questionnaire by clicking HERE.

 Expression of Interest questionnaires must be received by close of business on Mon, November 16th, 2020.

 If completing a hard copy of the questionnaire, return c/o the Park County Community Foundation by mail to PO Box 2199 Livingston, MT 59047 or by dropping it off in the office mail slot at 212 E. Callender St.

 Please scroll down for links to materials shared during recent meetings of the Park County Housing Coalition.

 A critically constrained supply of both rental and for-purchase housing is having damaging effects on quality of life for many Park County families and a stranglehold on local hiring whether for professional, technical and skilled, or semi-skilled employees.
 Job offers are made to much-needed employees only to have the opportunities declined because of the difficulty in relocating into Livingston or other county communities.

-Believing that solutions lie more with county residents than local government, the Park County Community Foundation partnered with the Park County Extension office of Montana State University and the non-profit Human Resource Development Council to convene a first-time community council to focus on attainable best-practices and solutions.
-Twenty-five invited citizens are lending their experience and expertise to help identifiable, actionable solutions.
-Participants bring to the discussion their particular technical knowledge, experience in financial and real estate arenas, roles as developers or local-government planning, local-government leadership, employers, small business and as representatives of affected segments of the population.
+Believing that solutions require a broad range of stakeholders, in 2018 the Park County Community Foundation partnered with the Park County Extension office of Montana State University and the non-profit Human Resource Development Council to convene a first-time community council to focus on attainable best-practices and solutions.
+This work has been re-launched in 2020, and local citizens are lending their experience and expertise to explore actionable solutions.
+Participants bring to the discussion their particular technical knowledge, experience in financial and real estate arenas, roles as developers or local-government planning, local-government leadership, employers, small business owners, and as representatives of affected segments of the population.